 The most common treatments for PsA are biologics, oral treatments and, at times, off-label use of systemic therapies indicated for other inflammatory conditions.
 Biologics are made from living sources, such as human, animal or bacteria cells.
 They are given as injections or intravenous infusions.

 Biologics target specific parts of the immune system.
 (Traditional oral systemic drugs may impact the entire system.)
 The biologics used to treat psoriatic disease block the action of a specific type of immune cell called a T cell, or they block proteins in the immune system, such as tumor necrosis factor-alpha (TNF-alpha), interleukin 17-A, or interleukins 12 and 23.These cells and proteins all play a major role in the inflammation behind PsA.

-Oral treatments are medications taken by mouth.
-Some oral treatments target specific cells of the immune system to lower the part of the immune system that is not functioning properly.
-Other oral treatments may act on the whole immune system.
+Oral systemic treatments are medications taken by mouth.
+Some oral systemic treatments target specific cells of the immune system to lower the part of the immune system that is not functioning properly.
+Other oral systemic treatments may act on the whole immune system.

 An off-label systemic treatment is a medication used for a health condition other than the one it was approved for by the U.S. Food and Drug Administration.
 Some off-label treatments that you may use for PsA include antimalarial treatments, non-steroidal anti-inflammatory drugs (commonly called NSAIDs and including over-the-counter medications such as aspirin and ibuprofen as well as prescription products) and systemic steroids.

 In 1976, NPF, with the help of U.S. Rep. Wendell Wyatt, R-Oregon, secured the first line item in a federal budget for what was then called “skin disease research.”
 In plain English, this was the first time the U.S. government had ever funded research into diseases that involve the skin.